WRF Physics¶

 They use similarity theory to determine exchange coefficients and diagnostics of 2m temperature, 2m qvapor, and 10m winds.

-They provide exchange coefficient to land-surface models (LSMs).
+They provide exchange coefficients to land-surface models (LSMs).

 They provide friction velocity to the PBL scheme.